-Everyone these days want the utmost protection of their data and security of data is a big problem.
+Everyone these days wants the utmost protection of their data and security of data is a big problem.
 Many people want to ensure the safety of their virtual personal belongings like different files and folders, especially in the case of loss of a device and in order to be protected from ransomware threats.
-The solution to this problem is Encryption.
+The solution to this problem is encryption.

 What is encryption?

 Encryption is a process of making your data unreadable for unauthorized users by password protecting it.
 When you make your data readable again, it is called decryption.